PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 Questions like these used to be hard to answer with PostHog, but no more!
 We've added a new series option for insights, enabling you to see the count of events per user - including sub-options for seeing the averages, minimum and maximum count of events per user.

-**Bonus update:** While working on this feature, we also took the opportunity to improve our math selector UI.
+**Bonus:** While working on this feature, we also took the opportunity to improve our aggregation selector UI: aggregation by property value is now presented with more clarity.

 ### New: Text cards on dashboards